kris-nader/scTherapy/README.md

 DimPlot(patient_sample, reduction = "umap")
 ```
 ### Step 1: Automated Cell type annotation with ScType
-In this step, we utilize a standard ScType workflow, which requires the single cell RNAseq object and the tissue type of interest as input.
+In this step, we use a standard ScType workflow, which requires the single cell RNAseq object and the tissue type of interest as input.
 We refer users to the <a href="https://raw.githubusercontent.com/IanevskiAleksandr/sc-type/master/ScTypeDB_full.xlsx">ScTypeDB</a> for more information on the defined cell markers and to the original <a href="https://www.nature.com/articles/s41467-022-28803-w">publication</a>.

-Users can easily customize the analysis by uploading their own custom marker database for their specific tissue of interest using the `custom_marker_db` parameter.
-In short, the custom marker database should resemble that of the ScTypeDB(xlsx format) with four columns (tissue type, cell name, geneSymbolmore 1-- positive markers , and geneSymbolmore2--negative markers).
 In this tutorial, the sample was derived from a patient with Acute Myeloid Leukemia (AML), and we will identify cell types using `known_tissue_type=Immune system` parameter.
 The resulting cell types can be visualized on the UMAP using `Seurat::DimPlot`.

 ```R
 patient_sample=run_sctype(patient_sample,known_tissue_type="Immune system",plot=FALSE)
 ```
 ### Step 2: Identification of malignant/normal clusters
 In this step, we use multiple tools to generate a confident ensemble prediction.
 To improve the accuracy of the predictions, we recommend using the normal cells identified in step 1 as input for copyKat and SCEVAN.
-Afterwards, an ensemble prediction is constructed based on the combined results of these tools, which takes advantage of the distinct approaches to confidently identify both healthy and malignant cell clusters.
-The function `runEnsemble` will execute each of these tools(copyKat,scType+new markers,SCEVAN) and then compute the ensemble prediciton.
+The `runEnsemble` function executes each tool (copyKat, scType+new markers, SCEVAN) and computes the ensemble prediction.
 We can also visualize the results of each individual tool and of the ensemble prediction.

 ```R
 norm_cells=get_normal_cells(patient_sample,c("Memory CD4+ T cells","CD8+ NKT-like cells"))
 patient_sample=run_ensemble(patient_sample,disease="AML",known_normal_cells=norm_cells,plot=FALSE)